-The RDA agrees not to use proceeds from this Agreement to urge any elector to vote for or against any candidate or proposition on an election ballot nor shall such funds be used to lobby for or against any proposition or matter having the effect of law or is being considered by the Louisiana Legislature or any local governing authority.
+The BBR agrees not to use proceeds from this Agreement to urge any elector to vote for or against any candidate or proposition on an election ballot nor shall such funds be used to lobby for or against any proposition or matter having the effect of law or is being considered by the Louisiana Legislature or any local governing authority.
 This provision shall not prevent the normal dissemination of factual information relative to a proposition on any election ballot or a proposition or matter having the effect of law being considered by the Louisiana Legislature or any local governing authority.

-The RDA and all Subcontractors shall certify that they have complied with the Byrd Anti-Lobbying Amendment (31 U.S.C.
+The BBR and all Subcontractors shall certify that they have complied with the Byrd Anti-Lobbying Amendment (31 U.S.C.
 1352) and that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 U.S.C.
 1352.
-The RDA and each Subcontractor shall also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award.
+The BBR and each Subcontractor shall also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award.

 E. Confidentiality of Data

-All financial, statistical, personal, technical and other data and information relating to the OCD's operation which are designated confidential by the OCD and made available to the RDA in order to carry out this Contract, or which become available to the RDA in carrying out this Contract, shall be protected by the RDA from unauthorized use and disclosure through the observance of the same or more effective procedural requirements as are applicable to the OCD.
-The identification of all such confidential data and information as well as the OCD's procedural requirements for protection of such data and information from unauthorized use and disclosure shall be provided by the OCD in writing to the RDA.
-If the methods and procedures employed by the RDA for the protection of the RDA's data and information are deemed by the OCD to be adequate for the protection of OCD's confidential information, such methods and procedures may be used, with the written consent of the OCD, to carry out the intent of this paragraph.
-The RDA shall not be required under the provisions of this paragraph to keep confidential any data or information which is or becomes publicly available, is already rightfully in the RDA's possession, is independently developed by the RDA outside the scope of this Contract, is obtained from other public agencies, or is rightfully obtained from third parties.
+All financial, statistical, personal, technical and other data and information relating to the OCD's operation which are designated confidential by the OCD and made available to the BBR in order to carry out this Contract, or which become available to the BBR in carrying out this Contract, shall be protected by the BBR from unauthorized use and disclosure through the observance of the same or more effective procedural requirements as are applicable to the OCD.
+The identification of all such confidential data and information as well as the OCD's procedural requirements for protection of such data and information from unauthorized use and disclosure shall be provided by the OCD in writing to the BBR.
+If the methods and procedures employed by the BBR for the protection of the BBR's data and information are deemed by the OCD to be adequate for the protection of OCD's confidential information, such methods and procedures may be used, with the written consent of the OCD, to carry out the intent of this paragraph.
+The BBR shall not be required under the provisions of this paragraph to keep confidential any data or information which is or becomes publicly available, is already rightfully in the BBR's possession, is independently developed by the BBR outside the scope of this Contract, is obtained from other public agencies, or is rightfully obtained from third parties.

-All of the reports, information, data, et cetera, prepared or assembled by the RDA under this Contract are confidential and the RDA agrees that they shall not be made available to any individual or organization without the prior written approval of the OCD.
+All of the reports, information, data, et cetera, prepared or assembled by the BBR under this Contract are confidential and the BBR agrees that they shall not be made available to any individual or organization without the prior written approval of the OCD.
 This does not extend to information that was obtained from the public domain such as public agencies or sources of information available to the general public.
-Under no circumstance shall the RDA discuss and/or release information concerning this project without prior express written approval of OCD.
+Under no circumstance shall the BBR discuss and/or release information concerning this project without prior express written approval of OCD.

-This Subsection E is subject to the public records laws of the State of Louisiana and all other applicable laws, statutes and regulations applicable to the RDA.
+This Subsection E is subject to the public records laws of the State of Louisiana and all other applicable laws, statutes and regulations applicable to the BBR.

 F. Insurance